lmicek/LMICEK-ATO-2024/dev-best-practice/docs/documentation.md

 # Documentation

 **Documentation** is possibly one of the most important things you write besides your code and tests.
 There are also several types of documentation.
-There is **documenation in your code** where you add comments above functions, there is documentation that can **live in your code base**, and there is documentation that can also **exist outside** of that as well.
+There is **documenation in your code** where you add comments above functions, there is documentation that can **live in your code base**, and there is documentation that can also **exist outside** of the code base.
 Just remember, if you make a **change**, you should also think about **updating your documentation**.